nothings/stb/README.md

 #### How do I use these libraries?

-The idea behind single-header file libraries is that they're easy to distribute and deploy because all the code is contained in a single file.
+The idea behind single-header file libraries is that they're easy to distribute and deploy because all the code is stored in a single file.
 By default, the .h files in here act as their own header files, i.e. they declare the functions contained in the file but don't actually result in any code getting compiled.